ZinkDigital/fly-java/readme.md

 recent version of Java SE (1.5 or above) from www.java.com and install this onto your machine.

-Unzip the FlyJava download which will create the fly directory.

 In windows double click the startFly.bat file from the windows explorer and then double click the runExample.bat file.
 Alternativley type ...

 ```